ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_install/README.md

 - `cpd_registry` cp.icr.io
 - `cpd_registry_user` cp
 - `cpd_meta_namespace` Namespace to be created and used for CP4D deployment.
 For CP4D 4.0 version, namespace will always be 'ibm-common-services'
+- `mas_channel` - Optionally, you can specify this property in case you want to install a CP4D version that is compatible with an specific MAS channel.

 Example Playbook
 ----------------